edgexfoundry/device-sdk-c/docs/servicewritersguide.md

 An implementation may implement the device_added, device_updated and device_removed handlers, it will then be notified of changes to the extent of devices managed by the service.
 This may be helpful if special initialization / shutdown operations are required for optimal usage of the device.

 An implementation may also implement the ae_starter and ae_stopper callbacks, in which case it will become responsible for the AutoEvents functionality which is normally handled within the SDK.
 This facility is currently experimental, it may be useful in scenarios where the device can be set to generate readings autonomously.

+An implementation may also implement the discover callback.
+When this is called, the implementation should perform a scan for reachable devices, and register them using the devsdk_add_discovered_devices function.